1. Home

 My electric bill is $290/mo

-If you are wondering whether or not your steep roof is too steep for solar panels, a good rule of thumb to remember is that any pitch between 30 and 45 degrees is suitable in the United States.
+If you are wondering whether or not your steep roof is too steep for solar panels, a good rule of thumb to remember is any pitch between 30 and 45 degrees is suitable in the United States.
 While the ideal pitch of your roof is equal to the latitude of your property, any surface that receives multiple hours of direct sunlight all year long may work for efficient solar generation.

 When installing solar panels on a flat roof, a little bit of extra equipment is required, which can increase project costs.
 However, much like how solar panels are installed in open fields, you can utilize mounting systems on a flat roof that raise your panels at an angle optimized for direct sunlight intake.